Vraj7698/Movie-Recommendation-System/README.md

 ---

-# ⭐ Support
+# ⭐ If You Like This Project

-If you like this project, please consider giving it a **⭐ Star** on GitHub.
+Give this repository a ⭐ on GitHub.

-Your support motivates further development.
+Your support motivates further development!

 ---